Novaki92/FileName-Trimmer/README.md

         1) You're on Linux.
 I mean python is like the defualt man.
 Figure it out

-        2) But seriously just make sure you're on python 3 and run from terminal like all other py scripts
+        2) But seriously just make sure you have python 3 and run from terminal like all other py scripts

         3) This script hasn't been tested on any Linux OS as of yet but it should run fine